Acute Bronchitis: Introduction

 Acute Bronchitis: Misdiagnosis

 A diagnosis of acute bronchitis may be delayed or missed because some symptoms, such as cough, shortness of breath, fever, fatigue, and wheezing can attributed to other conditions as such as upper respiratory infection, influenza, or pneumonia.
-It is important to seek prompt medical care if you experience any symptoms of acute bronchitis and not assume they are due to ...more misdiagnosis »
+It is important to seek prompt medical care if you experience any symptoms of acute bronchitis ...more misdiagnosis »

 Symptoms of Acute Bronchitis